Need to know

 You'll pay less buying it separately

-In car and home insurance we call it the 'lazy tax' – the price you pay for staying loyal to your insurer instead of shopping around.
+In car and home insurance we call it the 'loyalty penalty' – the price your insurer charges you for staying loyal instead of shopping around.

 In travel insurance it could also be called the 'check box tax' – the price you pay for checking the travel insurance box on a flight or accommodation booking screen, instead of shopping around.